HuseyinEgeOlcay/lcan/README.md

 It is named as the reverse of "Naci" and is intended to honor M. Naci Dokumacı for his dedicated contributions to the chess community.
 ## Features
 * Fetch tournament results and player data from Lichess using the API
-* Player points over time is stored
+* Player points are stored over time table
-* Time period can be adjust
+* Time period can be adjusted
 * Works for also teams
 * Export data to CSV
 ## Usage